Global Warmings Unfinished Debate (Revised and Expanded Third Edition)

 Patrick J. Michaels, Senior Fellow, Competitive Enterprise Institute; former Research Professor of Environmental Sciences, University of Virginia; former President, American Association of State Climatologists; former Virginia State Climatologist

 There is a battle going on.
 It is not about the environment.
 It is not about global warming.
 It is about power and wealth.
-In Hot Talk, Cold Science, Singer and Legates have provided the intellectual ammunition needed to defeat the well-financed fanatical forces with their frightening false narrative.
+In Hot Talk, Cold Science, Singer, Legates and Lupo have provided the intellectual ammunition needed to defeat the well-financed fanatical forces with their frightening false narrative.
 This does not mean honesty will prevail but it means that with the research and arguments available to us by these two disciplined thinkers, the truth will prevail.

 Dana T. Rohrabacher, former U.S. Congressman; former Chairman, Space and Aeronautics Subcommittee; Member, Committee on Foreign Affairs and Committee on Science, Space and Technology, U.S. House of Representatives